Jawed Karim: Investments

 In March 2008, Karim launched a venture fund called Youniversity Ventures (now known as YVentures) with partners Keith Rabois and Kevin Hartz.
 Karim is one of Airbnb's first investors, investing in the company's initial seed round in April 2009.
-Y Ventures has also invested in Palantir, Reddit and Eventbrite.
+YVentures has also invested in Palantir, Reddit and Eventbrite.

 Responses to YouTube

-Occasionally Karim has updated the video description of "Me at the zoo" to criticize decisions made by YouTube.
+Occasionally, Karim has updated the video description of "Me at the zoo" to criticize decisions made by YouTube.

 On November 6, 2013, YouTube began requiring that commenting on its videos be done via a Google+ account, a move that was widely opposed by the YouTube community.
 An online petition to revert the change garnered over 240,000 signatures.

 In response to Google requiring YouTube members to use Google+ for its comment system, Karim wrote on his YouTube account, "why the fuck do i need a Google+ account to comment on a video?", and updated the video description on his first video titled "Me at the zoo" to "I can't comment here anymore, since i don't want a Google+ account".

 In response to pressure from the YouTube community, Google publicly apologized for forcing Google+ users to use their real names, which was one of the reasons the Google+ integration was unpopular with YouTube users.
 Google subsequently dropped its Google+ requirement across all products, beginning with YouTube.
-Google announced in October 2018 its intention to permanently shut down Google+, as it had failed to achieve broad consumer or developer adoption, and because of a vulnerability.
+Google announced in October 2018 its intention to permanently shut down Google+, as it had failed to achieve broad consumer or developer adoption, and because of a vulnerability that exposed 500,000 users data.
 Google+ was closed for personal accounts on April 2, 2019.

-In November 2021, Jawed updated the description of "Me at the zoo" to include "When every YouTuber agrees that removing dislikes is a stupid idea, it probably is.
-Try again, YouTube🤦♂️".
+In November 2021, Jawed updated the "Me at the zoo" video description to include "When every YouTuber agrees that removing dislikes is a stupid idea, it probably is.
+Try again, YouTube🤦♂️."
 A few days later, Karim updated the description again to a more detailed condemnation of YouTube's decision.
-The description was later removed, and as of January 2023 the video's description is blank.
+In February 2025, Jawed updated the "Me at the zoo" video's description to refer to the danger of microplastics to the brain.